bgolab/JustPicoBasic/README.md

-JustPicoBasic, a BASIC interpreter for Raspberry PI PICO RP2040
+JustPicoBasic, a BASIC for Raspberry PI PICO RP2040
 =============================================================

 Originally the project was named 'JustBasic' but it looks like this name is not unique so renamed it to 'JustPicoBasic'.
 At least for now;)